Fat Dogs: Is Dog Exercise the Cure?

 *2014 AAHA Weight management Guidelines for Dogs and Cats

 Introduce your dog to an individualized calorie plan and safe, steady workout.
-Enroll in our 12 week vet-led dog weight loss plan.
+With monthly subscriptions to WAGSTA vet-led dog weight loss plans.

 Help your dog feel like a puppy again- your dog will shed those excess pounds and gain health, energy and play!